 This course focuses on the importance of utilizing accepted research methodologies to gather and interpret statistics and other data.
 Focus is on the analysis and evaluation of research studies as they apply to nursing practice and the implementation of evidence-based practice.
-Prerequisite: RM310.
+Prerequisite: RM310 and unencumbered RN license in state of residence.
 This is an upper division online course.
 3 Credit Hours